chharvey/Color.js/README.md

-# Color.js
+# csscolor
-A color represented as an immutable javascript object.
+A css color represented as an immutable javascript object.